 Permanent Vacation II: Eighteen Writers on Work and Life in Our National Parks

-...has been released from Bona Fide Books!
+...was published by Bona Fide Books in June 2018.
 Within it you'll find my essay "Island Voices" about my time as a ranger on Raspberry Island in the Apostle Islands National Lakeshore.
 I'm very excited to be part of this collection which features two other essays about Lake Superior--another from the Apostles and one from Isle Royale.

 Arts + Literature Laboratory and Black Earth Institute invited me to read as one of the writers exploring the Earth and landscape as the ultimate context for words, actions, hopes, and fears and as a local writer opposing the Cardinal Hickory Creek transmission line and defending the Driftless Area.

 Catherine's essay, "Island"has been nominated for the Pushcart Prize and her essay, "Coal Year" has been nominated for The Best American Essays.
 Island was beautifully published in the literary journal Midwest Review 5 in March 2017.
 Listen to a recording of Island on the Podcasts page, or read it Here.

 Coal Year was published in Kestrel in Fall 2017

 Listen to a recording of Coal Year on the Podcasts page, or read it Here.

 July 4 ~ Catherine Young published in Flyway Winter 2019